srobo/docs/kit/batteries/index.md

 fuse may blow to prevent damage to the battery.
 This is an important safety
 feature: do **not**, under any circumstances, bypass the fuse.
 The fuse is not user serviceable and if the fuse has blown then the power board must be replaced.
+If you suspect the fuse has blown then please contact
+<{{ site.emails.kit-support }}> straight away.

 Mechanical damage to a battery can be dangerous, and a puncture or large force applied to a battery causes a serious risk of fire.
 To avoid this, your battery should be shielded from mechanical damage while you operate it.
-Secure your battery to your robot, so that it does not move or fall off while the robot moves (we provide velcro to help this).
+Secure your battery to your robot, so that it does not move or fall off while the robot moves.
 You should also build a compartment for the battery to be placed in, so that accidental collisions do not damage the battery.

 ### Flat Batteries